dl90/challenges/law-ethics/contract.md

 * warranty: disclaimers
 * limitation of liability: limited remedies for all types of damages (fixed amount regardless of loss)
 * arbitration: alternative dispute resolution
-* indemnity: purchaser can sue seller if seller sold copyrighted material and has indemnity clause in EULA
+* indemnity: party who has duty is liable for potential damages (purchaser can sue seller if seller sold copyrighted material and has indemnity clause in EULA)
 * severability: other parts of contract still valid even if a part of it was judicially declared void
 * merger: contract represents the complete and final agreement between the parties and supersedes all informal/oral agreements
 * choice of law/forum selection: jurisdiction of laws applied, venue of court